BROCKHAUS-AG/blog-post-angular-component-router/README.md

 });
 ```

-As you can see in our first example, you need to tell the ngComponentRouter where to find the initial app component which contains the initial route configuration.
-This is done by setting `$routerRootComponent`
+As you can see in our first example, we are setting up a `$routerRootComponent` for the router to search for an initial route configuration.
+As an alternative you could provide the router with an initial configuration by using a run block which Pete Bacon Darwin is doing in [his sample project](https://github.com/petebacondarwin/ng1-component-router-demo/blob/master/app/app.js).
+We felt more comfortable with our approach ...